 For adults in hospital who have been identified as being in the last days or weeks of their life, Community Palliative Care teams will be responsible for coordinating and facilitating rapid discharge to home or hospice.
-This replaces the current fast track end of life process.
 See Hospital Discharge Service chapter.

 January 2020: This chapter was amended to add a link to Elderly and End of Life Care for Muslims in the UK published by the Muslim Council for Britain in Section 2, Addressing Inequalities in End of Life Care.